google/zetasql/docs/differential-privacy.md

-The reason for the performance difference is that an additional finer-granularity level of grouping is performed for differentially private queries, since per-entity aggregation must also be performed.
-The performance profiles of the following queries should be similar, although the differentially private query will be slightly slower:
+The reason for the performance difference is that an additional finer-granularity level of grouping is performed for differentially private queries, because per-entity aggregation must also be performed.

+The performance profiles of the following queries should be similar, although the differentially private query is slightly slower:

 ```sql
 SELECT